Twisted generating functions and the nearby Lagrangian conjecture: The doubling trick and generating functions of tube type

 \subsection{Difference function}

 \begin{dfn} Given a function $f\colon M\times \R^n \to \R$, the \emph{difference function} $\delta f \colon M \times \R^n\times \R^n\to \R$ is defined by

 \end{dfn} Note that we alternate the variables as it will be more convenient later.
 This is a classical tool in the theory of generating functions.
 We will use it to derive the homological condition in Proposition~\ref{prop:tuberecognition} in the case of Lagrangian embeddings.
+Observe that $\delta f$ is not strictly speaking a generating function since it does not satisfy the transversality condition of Definition~\ref{dfn:gf} in general, hence we will treat difference functions merely as functions.

 If $f$ generates a Legendrian embedding $L\to J^1 M$, then the global critical points of $\delta f$ correpond to Reeb chords of $L$ and a Morse-Bott copy of $L$ in the level set $\{\delta f=0\}$.
 In particular, when $L$ is a lift of an \emph{embedded} Lagrangian submanifold, then the global critical points of $\delta f$ consists merely of this copy of $L$.